fhollenbach/course_page209/pages/syllabus.md

 __R__.
 R is available for download [here:](https://cran.revolutionanalytics.com).
 I would recommend you download R-Studio, which is a software (a set of integrated tools) that makes the use of R much easier.
 You can download R-Studio [here:](https://www.rstudio.com/products/rstudio/download2/).
 Both R and R-Studio are free.
+I would encourage you to install R-studio and play around with it for a bit.

 You will also need a pocket calculator.
-You can buy a cheap one for t Walmart for about $3.
+You can buy a cheap one for at Walmart for about $3.
 Graphing calculators will not be allowed on the exams, so if you have any questions, please ask.
-[Here](https://www.amazon.com/Casio-HS8VA-Standard-Function-Calculator/dp/B001GXM68Y/) is an example from Amazon.
+[Here](https://www.amazon.com/Casio-HS8VA-Standard-Function-Calculator/dp/B001GXM68Y/) is an example from Amazon for a calculator you could use.
 You should have your calculator by the Friday September 1st.

 ### CLASSROOM BEHAVIOR, PARTICIPATION, & ELECTRONIC DEVICES: